chaosfreak93/BeyondPaper/CONTRIBUTING.md

 are working to make 1.13 the best it can be.

 ## Understanding Patches
-Patches to Paper are very simple, but center around the directories 'Paper-API' and 'Paper-Server'
+Patches to Paper are very simple, but center around the directories 'BeyondPaper-API' and 'BeyondPaper-Server'

 Assuming you already have forked the repository: